 Welcome to the 21st century, where everything is convenient and (almost) instantaneous.

 This yummy Instant Pot Chicken Ramen is simply that: convenient, (almost) instantaneous, and so incredibly delicious.
 We love this meal to pieces, and here are a few things you should know about it:

 - The broth is crazy flavorful.
-Don’t under estimate this simple-looking bowl of ramen.
-It pressure cooks the chicken thighs to create the best tasting broth, and you will never look at store-bought chicken stock the same way again.
+Don’t under estimate this simple-looking bowl of chicken ramen.
+It pressure cooks the chicken thighs to create the best tasting chicken ramen broth, and you will never look at store-bought chicken stock the same way again.